Menu

 As a biotech student, you'll learn lab skills to perform laboratory techniques - exactly what you need to get a job in today's in-demand STEM fields.

-• Internships - Get firsthand experience as an intern at academic or industrial laboratories.
+• Internships: Get firsthand experience as an intern at academic or industrial laboratories.

 "My professional background in biotech is a little different from the norm because I moved into the sales arena instead of the lab bench.
 That said, most of my customers are scientists or clinical managers of the biotech/biopharma/medical device companies.
 Obviously what I learned from Dr. Deak and his biotechnology program has been a huge asset in my career."